Become A Mickaboo Angel

 5/20/22

-A few weeks ago, seven male baby budgies were surrendered at the Santa Cruz Animal Shelter.
+In the spring of 2022, seven male baby budgies were surrendered at the Santa Cruz Animal Shelter.
 Also, on the same day another baby budgie, who happened to be mostly white, was brought in.
 The shelter combined the baby with the other group of seven.
 Later at the vet's office, they named the group Snow White and the Seven Dwarves.
 Unfortunately, they all tested positive for Cladosporium and some of them had AGY (Avian Gastric Yeast - which causes inflammation in their digestive tract and makes them very sick).
 They’ve been at the vet for a couple of weeks being treated, and since they were so young they had to be carefully looked after and medicated.

 With all of the overnight care, testing, and medications, their vet bill has grown exorbitantly high.
 We are hoping to get them setup with foster homes as a few of them are ready.
 If you are able to help sponsor or foster, these cuties would very much appreciate it!